 - Talk about their baby and if you know their baby's name, make sure you use it when speaking with them.
 Let them know that you're available to talk or share memories.

-- Sending them a text - let them know you are thinking of them and their baby in the lead up to and / or on the day.
+- Sending them a message - let them know you are thinking of them and their baby in the lead up to and / or on the day.
 A simple gesture like that can help them to feel less alone.

 - Just being aware and making it ok to talk about their baby will be valued.
 Don’t be afraid to laugh or use humour – you’ll know if it isn’t appropriate, but it can break tension and allow someone to open up.